-NFL CAREER – An explosive and physical defensive end, Cameron Jordan emerged as a playmaker on the Saints defensive line in 2012.
+NFL CAREER – An explosive and physical defensive end, Cameron Jordan enjoyed a breakout season in 2013 season, starting all 16 games and recording 66 tackles (32 solo), a team-leading and career-high 12 .5 sacks, four passes defensed, two forced fumbles and two fumble recoveries as he was selected to his first Pro Bowl.
 An up-and-coming leader with endless energy, the former University of California standout possesses the combination of size, speed and strength to play defensive end in either a 3-4 or 4-3 alignment.
-Jordan will look to build off a standout second-year campaign, where he posted 76 tackles (52 solo), a team-leading eight sacks, three passes defensed, three forced fumbles and two fumble recoveries.
+Jordan has appeared in 48 games with 47 starts in three seasons, posting career totals of 201 stops (111 solo), 21.5 quarterback takedowns, 13 passes defensed, five forced fumbles and five fumble recoveries.

 CAREER TRANSACTIONS –Signed by Saints, 8/2/11; Selected by New Orleans in the first round (24th overall) of the 2011 NFL Draft.

+2012 – Started all 16 regular season games and both postseason contests.
+In regular season, recorded 66 tackles (32 solo), a career-high 12.5 sacks, four passes defensed, two forced fumbles and two fumble recoveries.
+Sack total ranked fifth in the NFL and defensive fumble recovery total tied for sixth.
+Selected to his first career Pro Bowl.
+In the postseason, recorded 11 tackles and 2.5 sacks…Finished with six tackles (three solo) and a sack of Josh Freeman that caused a fumble at Tampa Bay, Sept.
+15…Recorded seven tackles (three solo) and two sacks vs. Arizona, Sept.
+22…Posted a sack in the third consecutive contest vs. Miami, Sept.
+30…Recorded four tackles and a fumble recovery at Chicago, Oct.
+6…Notched a sack for the second consecutive contest, along with four stops (one solo), a forced fumble and a fumble recovery vs. Buffalo, Oct.
+27…Sacked Colin Kaepernick vs. San Francisco, Nov.
+17…Had a season-high 2.5 sacks at Atlanta, Nov.
+21…Recorded five tackles (three solo) and two sacks vs. Carolina, Dec.
+8…Tied for the team lead with six tackles (two solo) while adding a sack to increase his career-high total to 12.5 at Carolina, Dec.
+22…Recorded four tackles (three solo) and a postseason career-high 1.5 sacks in NFC Wild Card Playoff at Philadelphia, 1/4/14…Sacked Russell Wilson as part of a seven tackle (four solo) day in NFC Divisional Playoff at Seattle, 1/11/14.
 2012 – Started all 16 games and finished the season with 76 tackles (52 solo) to lead the defensive line in stops, a club-best eight sacks, three passes defensed, three forced fumbles and two fumble recoveries.
-Also led team in forced fumbles, while tying for the team lead in recoveries, tied for the 15th-highest total in the NFL.
-Opened 15 games at left end, while starting at tackle at Denver, Oct.
+Also led team in forced fumbles and tied for the team lead in fumble recoveries, tied for the 15th-highest total in the NFL.
+Opened 15 games at left end and started at defensive tackle at Denver, Oct.
 28…Notched five sacks in a four-game stretch between Oct.
 7-Nov.
 5, where the Saints posted a 3-1 record…Posted a career-high 13 tackles (nine solo) in opener vs. Washington, Sept.
 9…Notched a sack of Cam Newton, adding four tackles at Carolina, Sept.
 16…Took down Philip Rivers for a seven-yard loss vs. San Diego, Oct.
 7…Stopped Josh Freeman for a four-yard loss and also recorded his first-career forced fumble on a fourth-and-one play at the goal line to stop a potential Buccaneers score at Tampa Bay, Oct.
 21…Recorded the first multi-sack game of his career, tallying three takedowns of Michael Vick, six tackles and one forced fumble vs. Philadelphia, Nov.
 5…Sacked Matt Ryan for a six-yard loss to go with seven tackles at Atlanta, Nov.
 29…Sacked Freeman for a seven-yard loss, forcing the fumble and recovering it to directly lead to a New Orleans touchdown in a 41-0 shutout of Tampa Bay, Dec.
 16. Also added four tackles (three solo).
-2011 – Appeared in all 16 games with 15 starts as a rookie, 13 at left defensive end and two at right defensive end…Recorded 59 tackles (27 solo) with one sack, six pass breakups and one fumble recovery…Appeared in both postseason contests, starting one and recorded nine tackles (eight solo) and one pass defense…Made his NFL debut in the league season opener at Green Bay, Sept.
-8, starting at right defensive end and finished with four tackles (three solo)…After opening the first two games at right end, moved to the left end position where he would play for the remainder of the season vs. Houston, Sept.
+2011 – Appeared in all 16 games with 15 starts as a rookie, 13 at left defensive end and two at right defensive end…Recorded 59 tackles (27 solo) with one sack, six passes defensed and one fumble recovery…Appeared in both postseason contests, starting one and recorded nine tackles (eight solo) and one pass defense…Made his NFL debut in the league season opener at Green Bay, Sept.
+8, starting at right defensive end and finished with four tackles (three solo)…After opening the first two games at right end, moved to the left end position where played for the remainder of the season, vs. Houston, Sept.
 25, and posted five tackles (two solo)…Finished with eight tackles (two solo) at Tampa Bay, Oct.
 16…Recorded five tackles and the first fumble recovery and pass defensed of his career, vs. Indianapolis, Oct.
-23. Picked up first quarter fumble by Delone Carter that was recovered at the New Orleans 48 and eventually led to a Saints touchdown and 21-0 lead…Tied season-best and career-high with eight stops (one solo) at Atlanta, Nov.
-13…Recorded first sack of his NFL career to go with three solo tackles in regular season finale vs. Carolina, 1/1/12…In a return to the Bay area where he played in college, started at left end and led the Saints with eight tackles (seven solo) and one pass defense in NFC Divisional Playoff at San Francisco, 1/14/12.
+23. Picked up first quarter fumble by Delone Carter that was recovered at the New Orleans 48-yard line and eventually led to a Saints touchdown and 21-0 lead…Tied season-best and then-career-high with eight stops (one solo) at Atlanta, Nov.
+13…Recorded first sack of his NFL career to go with three solo tackles in regular season finale vs. Carolina, 1/1/12…In a return to the Bay area where he played in college, started at left end and led the Saints with eight tackles (seven solo) and one pass defensed in NFC Divisional Playoff at San Francisco, 1/14/12.

-PERSONAL – Father is Steve Jordan, who played college football at Brown, then for 13 seasons with the Minnesota Vikings, where he was a six-time Pro Bowl selection, recording 498 receptions for 6,307 yards and 28 touchdowns…Attended Chandler (Ariz.)
-HS…Earned All-State honors senior year after registering 85 tackles and 17.5 sacks…Named the Fiesta Region Defensive Player of the Year after breaking Chandler’s career quarterback takedown record in only one season...Also was the state discus champion as a senior…A regular visitor to the pediatric ward of Ochsner Medical Center and to New Orleans area schools as part of the Rotolo’s literacy program…Participated in Rebuilding Together’s “Kickoff to Rebuild” event prior to Super Bowl XLVII in Algiers, where he assisted in painting the front of rehabilitated houses and served as a celebrity judge for a barbeque competition…Born July 10, 1989.
+PERSONAL – Father Steve, played college football at Brown, then for 13 seasons with the Minnesota Vikings, where he was a six-time Pro Bowl selection, recording career totals of 498 receptions for 6,307 yards and 28 touchdowns…Attended Chandler (Ariz.)
+HS…Earned All-State honors senior year after registering 85 tackles and 17.5 sacks…Named the Fiesta Region Defensive Player of the Year after breaking Chandler’s career quarterback takedown record in only one season...Also was the state discus champion as a senior…A regular visitor to the pediatric ward of Ochsner Medical Center and to New Orleans area schools as part of the Rotolo’s literacy and Chevron Energy Efficiency Programs and an annual participant in the players turkey giveaway…Participated in Rebuilding Together’s “Kickoff to Rebuild” event prior to Super Bowl XLVII in Algiers, where he assisted in painting the front of rehabilitated houses and served as a celebrity judge for a barbeque competition…In 2013, he and several teammates hosted a toy and bike giveaway with the club and the Marines.…Born July 10, 1989.